Hilltop Rules, Regulations and Procedures

 The keeping, in an unenclosed area, of motor vehicles including but not limited to cars, trucks, motor homes, recreational vehicles, motorcycles, golf carts, busses, etc., in the same place for more than 24 hours.

 No vehicle which is inoperable, not currently registered and licensed, or having an invalid and expired state motor vehicle inspection sticker shall be kept, parked or stored on or about the Property.
+Recreation vehicles may be parked in a Unit’s driveway for no more than five (5) hours during the day from 8 AM to 5 PM.

 If you are aware of a vehicle that is not registered or licensed or is parked in the same place for more than 24+ hours, thereby violating East Hempfield Township regulations as stated above, a resident is advised to call the police and report it.